• CRA

 Question 1: Do you make or sell a "product with digital elements"?

-The CRA defines this broadly: any software or hardware product that can connect to another device or network, directly or indirectly.
+The CRA defines this broadly.
+It means any software or hardware product that can connect to another device or network, directly or indirectly.

 In scope: